Dobefu/DLiteScript/docs/content/docs/standard-library/arrays/slice.md

 +++
 title = 'arrays.slice'
 linkTitle = 'slice'
-description = 'Extracts a portion of an array.' weight = 0 draft = false
+description = 'Extract a part of an array by start and end index.
+Return a new array with elements from the range without changing the original.
+Part of the arrays namespace.' weight = 0 draft = false
 +++